quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 | PL | Player Lobby |
 | APP | Application |

 ## Requirements

 This section describes the features of the APP.

 Users must be able to sign in to the website with a username of their choice.
 After signing in, users must be able to choose an OP for a checkers game.
 The program must connect the two PRs together and set up a WebCheckers game in accordance to the American Rules.
 The APP must display all the components and information of the checkers board, just as if it was viewable in real-life.
 The PRs must be able to resign from the game at any point.
-If no PR resigns, the game continues until the end until a winner is determined.
-Some additional modifications that are also to be made are: AI Opponent and Replay Mode.
-Instead of selecting a human opponent, a PR would have the ability to face an AI with a difficulty setting.
-Additionally, PRs would be able to save their previous games and play them back through a Replay Mode from the home screen.
+If no PR resigns, the game continues until a winner is determined.
+An additional modification that is also to be made is Replay Mode - PRs would be able to save their previous games and play them back through a Replay Mode from the home screen.

 ### Definition of MVP

-* Users can sign in with a unique name of their choice.
-* Two users can play a game of Checkers according to the American Rules.
-* Users can sign-out/resign at any point, which would end the game.
+The MPV of this APP entails that the program has the following features: users can sign in with a unique name of their choice, two users can play a game of Checkers according to the American Rules, and users can sign-out/resign at any point, which would end the game.
+Additionally, an essential, but non-MVP feature that is to be implemented is Replay Mode - which would allow users to replay previously played checkers games from their home screen.

 ### MVP Features

 * Connection - Server/Client logic
 * Display - Graphical Display of the state of the game
 * Possible Moves - Checkers game logic
-* AI Opponent - Artificial intelligence opponent creation
 * Replay Mode - Save and replay previously played checkers games

 ### Roadmap of Enhancements